 What’s open, and what can you do when you get here?

-Georgia’s shelter in place orders have expired, but businesses must operate with the state’s social distancing, sanitation guidelines, and operational requirements to keep customers and employees safe.
+Georgia is open, but businesses must operate with the state's social distancing, sanitation guidelines, and operational requirements to keep customers and employees safe.

 Modified operating hours and practices

 You might find that some businesses have changed their regular operating hours and practices.
 Restaurants might offer only takeout or outside dining, and stores might not be open every day or might have reduced their hours.
 Ahead of your visit, you will probably need to make a reservation or buy tickets online before visiting an attraction or restaurant.
 Be sure to check the website or social media for the business before you visit.

 Many of Georgia's cities and counties are keeping tabs on the businesses and attractions in their communities and sharing the most current information on their websites.
 We've compiled a list of those sites on the Explore Georgia Local Travel Advisories page.
 Check those pages as you plan your trip to see how your destination is adjusting its practices.
 Also, because things can change daily, check your destination’s social media pages for updates.

 Georgia State Parks & Historic Sites are a great place to be outdoors, safely.
 But, please know that some of the more popular parks are experiencing large crowds, especially on weekends.
 To ensure social distancing and protect the health of the public and employees, some parks may need to temporarily limit access or close a park.
 And, some amenities may be closed.
 For the most updated information, visit the Georgia State Parks & Historic Sites COVID-19 page.